bbuchsbaum/hrfals/raw-data/FastLSS_proposal.md

   - Handle different HRF basis types (FIR, B-spline, etc.)
   - Preserve metadata and provenance information

+The integration work bridges the existing CF-ALS HRF estimation code with the new FastLSS kernel.
+A small helper will read the `h_coeffs` matrix from a `fmrireg_cfals_fit` object and reshape it into `H_allvoxels` (`d × V`).
+Using the event timing information, a companion function will convolve each event series with the voxel-specific HRF to generate the trial regressor matrices `C_v`.
+For shared-HRF analyses the same routine can average `H_allvoxels` across voxels to construct a single `C`.
+These utilities will support multiple HRF basis classes by dispatching through the existing `HRF` methods provided by `fmrireg`.

+Metadata from the CF-ALS fit (basis details, sampling frame, preprocessing steps) will be attached as attributes to the objects returned to the FastLSS kernel.
+This ensures full provenance tracking when results are written back out to disk or further processed in R.

 **Ticket LSS-009: Comprehensive Unit Testing**
 - **Priority**: High
 - **Effort**: 5 days